sib-swiss/sparql-examples/examples/MetaNetX/README.md

 cd MNXtools/perl
 perl -e 'use lib "."; use Prefix; print Prefix->new()->get_prefix_ontology()' > prefixes.ttl
 ```
-**Nota Bene**: There are often two prefixes for the same entity.
+**Nota Bene**: There are often two prefixes and two IRIs for the same entity.
 One corresponds to
 the IRI used by the RDF community at SIB, and often starts with "http://purl.".
 It
 is the recommended prefix.
 The other prefix corresponds to the "MIRIAM" prefixes
 which were adopted by the Systems Biology community (https://sbml.org/documents/elaborations/miriam_annotation_syntax/),